Finance + Engineering

 Apply this quarter

-Write a one-page "how we work together" doc.
-New hires on either side should be able to read it on day 1.
+- Working-agreement doc.
+One-page "how we work together" doc per org.
+New hires on either side should be able to read it on day one and understand the partnership.